nprigour/udig-platform/docs/user/en/reference/Tool Preferences.rst

 Available Preferences
 ~~~~~~~~~~~~~~~~~~~~~

--  default feature attribute - name of feature attribute to be displayed in popup when multiple features are detected (case insensitive)
+-  Default Feature Attribute - name of feature attribute to be displayed in popup when multiple features are detected (case insensitive)

 .. toctree::
    :maxdepth: 1